 More and more dairies and farming operations are putting waste to work by using the manure from their livestock to create electric and thermal power.
-Farming operations, like Lochmead Farms in Oregon, are taking advantage of new technology, and developing renewable energy, receiving tax credits and reducing emissions.
+Like Lochmead Farms in Oregon, farming operations are taking advantage of new technology, developing renewable energy, receiving tax credits, and reducing emissions.

-Normally when manure or organic matter breaks down, methane is released into the atmosphere.
-A digester, or biodigester, captures the methane from the livestock manure and energizes a microturbine to create electricity.
-The benefit of this relatively new process goes beyond creating renewable energy, however, as it reduces greenhouse emissions and provides a means to accrue carbon credits.
+Typically when manure or organic matter breaks down, methane is released into the atmosphere.
+A digester, or biodigester, captures the livestock manure’s methane and fuels a microturbine to create electricity.
+The benefit of this relatively new process goes beyond creating biogas or renewable energy (biomethane), as it reduces greenhouse gas emissions and provides a means to accrue carbon credits.

 The project makes approximately 90% of its income by selling renewable energy, but the balance of its revenue comes from carbon offset credits.

-In a digester gas farming operation some of the equipment commonly used: digesters, microturbines, boilers, and thermal mass flow meters to measure the mass flow rate emissions that are saved to be compliant with EPA reporting standards, the US Livestock Protocol and Kyoto protocols.
+In a digester gas farming operation, some of the equipment commonly used are digesters, microturbines, boilers, and thermal mass flow meters to measure the mass flow rate and demonstrate compliance with EPA reporting standards, the US Livestock Protocol, and Kyoto protocols.

 Photo: Peter Griffin